Transgression field theory at the interface of topological insulators: Topological Field Theory and Transgression Forms

-and $\Psi$ satisfies the fermion statistics for $C_1^{-1}$ is an odd integer.
-In hydrodynamical approach of the edge excitations, the edge waves are described by the density $\rho=\frac{1}{2\pi}\partial_x\phi$ and it satisfies the wave equation $\partial_t\rho-v\partial_x\rho=0$.
-Here, $t$ is the time coordinate, $x$ is the coordinate that is parallel to the boundary and $v$ is the group velocity of the edge excitation.
+Here, $t$ denotes the time coordinate, $x$ is the coordinate that is parallel to the boundary and $v$ is the group velocity of the edge excitation.
 The density $\rho$ is defined as $\rho(x)=nh(x)$ where $h(x)$ is the displacement of the edge and $n$ is the electron density in the bulk.
-The quantization of the Hamiltonian of the edge waves gives the relation (3) for the fermionic operator that carries the charge $e$.
+The quantization of the Hamiltonian of the edge waves gives the relation (4) for the fermionic operator that carries the charge $e$.
 The sign of the velocity of the edge excitations is determined by the sign of the Chern number \cite{Wen1,Wen2}.

-Let us consider two QH states defined for the connections $a$ and $\bar{a}$ living on the cobordant manifolds $M$ and $\bar{M}$ respectively, namely $\partial M=\partial \bar{M}$, with Chern numbers $C_1$ and $C_1'$ and interact along their common boundary.
+Let us consider two QH states defined for the connections $a$ and $\bar{a}$ living on the cobordant manifolds $M$ and $\bar{M}$ respectively, namely $\partial M=\partial \bar{M}$, with Chern numbers $C_1$ and $C_1'$ and have an interface along their common boundary.
 The full action without kinetic terms is written as

 A special choice for the Chern numbers of two QH states can be $C_1'=-C_1$.
 Then, the action of the system is as follows

 where the overall constant $C_1/4\pi$ is not written for simplicity, since it does not affect the gauge invariance of the action, but it should be kept in mind that $C_1$ has to be unity ($C_1=1$) for statistical reasons.
 This choice of Chern numbers will also be relevant for the following discussions of (4+1)D and (3+1)D cases.
 By the way, since we have a common boundary for two different QH systems, the edge dynamics must be same and the scalar fields should be taken as $\phi=\bar{\phi}$.